awsdocs/amazon-lex-developer-guide/doc_source/security_iam_service-with-iam.md

 ## Amazon Lex Resource\-Based Policies<a name="security_iam_service-with-iam-resource-based-policies"></a>

 Resource\-based policies are JSON policy documents that specify what actions a specified principal can perform on the Amazon Lex resource and under what conditions\.
-Amazon Lex supports resource\-based permissions policies for bots, intents, and slot types\.
-Use resource\-based policies to grant usage permission to other accounts on a per\-resource basis\.
-You can also use a resource\-based policy to allow an AWS service to access your Amazon Lex resources\.

-To enable cross\-account access, you can specify an entire account or you can specify IAM entities in another account as the [principal in a resource\-based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)\.
-Adding a cross\-account principal to a resource\-based policy is only the first step in establishing the trust relationship\.
-When the principal and the resource are in different AWS accounts, you must also grant the principal entity permission to access the resource\.
-Grant permission by attaching an identity\-based policy to the entity\.
-However, if a resource\-based policy grants access to a principal in the same account, no additional identity\-based policy is required\.
-For more information, see [How IAM Roles Differ from Resource\-based Policies ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html)in the *IAM User Guide*\.

-### Examples<a name="security_iam_service-with-iam-resource-based-policies-examples"></a>

-For examples of Amazon Lex resource\-based policies, see [Amazon Lex Resource\-Based Policy Example](security_iam_resource-based-policy-examples.md),
+Amazon Lex does not support resource\-based policies\.

 ## Authorization Based on Amazon Lex Tags<a name="security_iam_service-with-iam-tags"></a>